theshubhamy/blog-api/README.md

 ## Prerequisites

 - Node.js installed on your machine
-- MySql installed and running
+- MySQL installed and running

 ## Getting Started